In 2005, the American Cancer Society formed Smoke Free Ohio, a

 are at least 20 feet away from an entrance, exit, or window of the

-Ohio House District 05, Gerald L. Stebelton (R-Lancaster)
+Ohio House District 05, Gerald L. Stebelton (R-Lancaster).
+Stebelton

-Ohio House District 06, Robert E. Latta (R-Bowling Green)
+Ohio House District 06, Robert E. Latta (R-Bowling Green).
+Randy

 Ohio House District 09, Barbara Boyd (D-Cleveland Heights).
 Member

-Ohio House District 10, Eugene R. Miller (D-Cleveland)
+Ohio House District 10, Eugene R. Miller (D-Cleveland).
+Miller was

 Ohio House District 12, Michael DeBose (D-Cleveland).
 Member of